 Both ways look really nice.

-- Do NOT overcook this as it will dry out.
+Do NOT overcook this breakfast bundt cake or it will dry out.

 The egg will continue to cook a bit in the pan so once it is lightly browned on the top take it out to cool.